Quite recently, millions of Rupees Embezzled in Punjab E-Learn Program by school heads due to poor planning and implementation.

 Above, we have exclusively brought the facts to your kind notice because the authorities in the PITB and Punjab Education Department have turned a blind eye as Millions of Rupees Embezzled in Punjab E-Learn Program.

-Will the Chief Minister Punjab, Mian Muhammad Shahbaz Sharif take notice?
+Will the Chief Minister of Punjab, Mian Muhammad Shahbaz Sharif take notice?
 Question remains…